 Why It Matters

-If credentials for NML_OPER are compromised, an attacker could modify registry records for NUMLOG S.A.S. or STJ SAS, potentially renumbering IP space, adding rogue route objects, or altering contact data to facilitate impersonation.
+If credentials for NML_OPER are compromised, an attacker could modify registry records for NUMLOG S.A.S. or STJ SAS, potentially renumbering IP space, adding rogue route entities, or altering contact data to facilitate impersonation.
 Such changes would corrupt threat intelligence feeds, mislead peering decisions, and erode trust in the RIPE public registry.

 Even without compromise, stale or inaccurate records under its control can misdirect network security tools and cause operational blind spots.